gaspardle/imposm3/README.md

         -mapping mapping.json -read /path/to/osm.pbf -write

 ### Other considerations ###
-Hstore columns are stored in JSON in `nvarchar(max)` column.
+* Hstore columns are stored in JSON in `nvarchar(max)` column.

-Geometries are stored in a `geometry` column.
+* Geometries are stored in a `geometry` column.

-Make sure to use functions supported by SQL Server in your mapping.
+* Make sure to use functions supported by SQL Server in your mapping.
 Ex. `ST_Area(geometry)` is `geometry.STArea()`

-You can still import into a PostGIS database with `postgis://`.
+* You can still import into a PostGIS database with `postgis://`.

+* If you get this error :
+`Could not allocate a new page for database 'osm_database' because of insufficient disk space in filegroup 'PRIMARY'.
+Create the necessary space by dropping objects in the filegroup, adding additional files to the filegroup, or setting autogrowth on for existing files in the filegroup.`
+Are you using SQL Server Express?
+It has a maximum database size of 10GB...

 ### Tests ###
 Refer to the [Test](#test) section below.
 Set the database with `SQLHOST`,`SQLINSTANCE`, `SQLDATABASE`, `SQLUSER` and `SQLPASSWORD` environment variables.